Civilians leave besieged Mariupol steelworks

 The Azovstal steelworks, in southern Ukraine, is the only part of Mariupol that has still not fallen to the control of Vladimir Putin’s troops.

-On 20 April, it was reported that the site was heavily bombarded by Russian troops.
-Since then, people have been trapped under the rubble.
+On 20 April, it was reported that the site was heavily bombarded by Russian soldiers.
+Since then, people have taken cover in basement areas.

 Kremlin-backed media reported that 25 civilians – including six children under the age of 14 – had left the plant, but reports did not state where they went to.
 Ukrainian soldiers inside the steelworks put the number at 20 women and children.